Spielberg's Cold War thriller, Dahl adaptation get release dates

-LOS ANGELES (Reuters) - DreamWorks film studio has given release dates of 2015 and 2016 for director Steven Spielberg’s two next films, Walt Disney Co said in a statement on Monday.
+LOS ANGELES, June 16 (Reuters) - DreamWorks film studio has given release dates of 2015 and 2016 for director Steven Spielberg’s two next films, Walt Disney Co said in a statement on Monday.

 Spielberg’s untitled Cold War spy thriller starring Tom Hanks is set to be released on Oct.
 16, 2015, and reunites the actor and director who previously collaborated on war film “Saving Private Ryan” and crime drama “Catch Me If You Can.”